 Durant & Booth opened a tasting room in Oakville (next to the Oakville Grocery) in May of 2016.
 The tasting room is located inside the original family home of one time owners of this property, James and Jennie McQuaid.
 The home was built in 1877 and predates the original Oakville Mercantile building next door (now the Oakville Grocery) which was built in 1881 (considered the oldest continuously operating grocery store in the State of California).

 In the early 1900’s the property again changed hands, Frederick Durant was the new owner along with two partners including Joseph Booth.
 Durant owned this home and Mercantile for nearly 40 years.
-The property has been under ownership by well known Napa vintner Leslie Rudd since 2007.
+The property was under ownership by well known Napa vintner Leslie Rudd from 2007 until late 2018 when it was acquired by vintner Jean Charles Boisset.

 For a number of recent years this home was used for storage for the Oakville Grocery and for visitors, it was where you walked from the grocery to use the restrooms.